Symmetry conditions for spacetime observability of wave equations on the torus: Introduction

-Recently, researchers started to focus on the spacetime setting \cite{Castro-Cindea-Munch-2014, RouLebeauAnalPDE2017,Shao,PK}.
-Meanwhile, the study of the case where $G$ is a spacetime region is far from complete, even for open regions.

-In this paper, we focus on the setting that $G\subset[0,T]\times\T$ is measurable of positive measure.
-The following condition may be viewed as the natural analogue of the standard geometric control condition in this spacetime measurable setting.
+In this paper, we consider the setting where $G\subset[0,T]\times [0, 2\pi]$ is a measurable set.
+Related problems in spacetime measurable frameworks have been studied in various contexts; see \cite{Castro-Cindea-Munch-2014,RouLebeauAnalPDE2017,Shao,PK}.
+The following definition is a natural analogue of the geometric control condition in this setting.